 On December 2, 2013, Sea Robin filed a general NGA Section 4 rate case at the FERC as required by a previous rate case settlement.
 In the filing, Sea Robin seeks to increase its authorized rates to recover costs related to asset retirement obligations, depreciation, and return and taxes.
 A settlement was reached with the shippers and a stipulation and agreement was filed with the FERC on July 23, 2014.
-The settlement will be final with Commission action on the filing.
+The settlement was certified to the FERC by the administrative law judge on October 7, 2014 and is pending approval by the FERC.